mjhea0/express-testing-mocha-knex/README.md

 ## Validation

-Thus far we have not tested for errors.
-For example, what happens if the email address provided with a POST request in not properly formatted?
+Thus far we have not tested for possible errors.
+For example, what happens if the email address provided with a POST request is not properly formatted?
 Or if an invalid ID is used with a PUT request?

 We can start by validating parameters with [express-validator](https://github.com/ctavan/express-validator).